Industry Guides 6 min read ·

 E --> G

-1. Has the cost-to-income ratio changed over the past 3 years?
+1. Has the cost-to-income ratio changed over the past three years, and how does it compare to peers?

 2. Is the margin compression industry-wide or company-specific?

-3. What percentage of revenue comes from interest vs. fees?
+3. What share of revenue comes from net interest income versus fee-based income?

 Pattern 2: Portfolio Optimization

 Portfolio optimization cases ask you to reallocate resources across branches, products, or customer segments.
-Banks and insurers frequently face this challenge as customer behavior shifts toward digital channels.
+Banks and insurers face this challenge frequently as customer behavior shifts toward digital channels, leaving legacy branch networks and product lines under-utilized.

 Recognition signals:

-• Questions about branch network, product lines, or customer segments
+• Questions about branch network efficiency, product lines, or customer segments

-• Trade-offs between short-term costs and long-term positioning
+• Resource allocation decisions with trade-offs between short-term costs and long-term positioning

 The 2×2 framework for portfolio decisions: